-- a.
+a.
 Corrective Action Plan.
-In late May 2016, Servicer submitted to me a proposed CAP for Metric 28.
-With the assistance of the Professionals, I determined that the proposed CAP was appropriately comprehensive and, provided it was properly implemented by Servicer, could reasonably be expected to lower Servicer's error rate during the Cure Period to a level below the 5% Threshold Error Rate.
-Accordingly, in June 2016, I approved the corrective action aspects of Servicer's CAP, which are as follows: - 1) revising the FPI letter templates for condominium properties to include the required escrow language;
+In March, 2015, Servicer submitted to me a proposed CAP for Metric 7.
+After Servicer revised its proposed CAP to reflect changes requested by the Professionals, I determined, with the assistance of the Professionals, that the CAP was appropriately comprehensive and, provided it was properly implemented by Servicer, could reasonably be expected to lower Servicer's error rate during the Cure Period to a level below the 5% Threshold Error Rate.
+Accordingly, in June, 2015, I approved the corrective action aspects of Servicer's CAP, which are summarized as follows: